 Comparing the immune system-boosting effect of cooked versus raw kale.

 The bioavailability of some phytonutrients is increased by cooking.
-See my Best Cooking Method video to find out which vegetables are better cooked and which are the best to eat raw.
-Check out my 33 other videos on greens.
+See my video, Best Cooking Method, to find out which vegetables are better cooked, and which are the best to eat raw.
+And check out my other videos on greens.